 Double rooms from £161.26, including tax at 20 per cent.

 Some rates include a full-English breakfast; for guests staying on a room-only basis, breakfast costs £20 for adults, £12.50 for kids.
 A 12.5 per cent service charge is added to any incidentals and extras, such as dining services or massages.

 The Lygon Arms has been hosting guests since the 14th century; Charles I stayed here (in the Charles I Suite) before battle in the 1640s, during the English Civil War.

 At the hotel

-Spa; gym; wellies to borrow; free WiFi throughout.
-In rooms: TV; Floris bath products; Nespresso coffee machine; tea-making facilities.
+Spa; gym; wellies to borrow; outdoor dog showers; free WiFi throughout.
+In rooms: TV; Noble Isle bath products; Nespresso coffee machine; bathrobes and slippers; free bottled water; tea-making facilities.